OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 The compiler will emit a warning if the loop can not be unrolled, eliminated, or parallelized.

+The first evaluation of the loop condition precedes any iteration of the loop.
+Otherwise it is unspecified whether the loop condition and increment expressions execute in parallel with any instance of the loop body.
+These expressions should not have side effects.

 Because loop iterations may execute out of order there is no way to predictably stop the loop in the middle.
 The `break` statement may not be used to exit the body of a `cilk_for` loop.
 An exception